Ritwick Chakraborty

 Ritwick Chakraborty is an Indian film actor who predominantly works in Bengali cinema.
 He made his debut with Pagal Premi in 2007.
+He has been a recipient of several West Bengal Film Journalists' Association Awards, Filmfare Awards East and Filmfare Awards Bangla in both Best Actor and Best Actor (Critics') categories.

+Early life

+Chakraborty was born and brought up in Barrackpore in North Kolkata.
+He was associated with Bengali theatre from a very early age.
+He acted in the "Roopkala Kendra" student films directed by his theatre friends.
+As he grew older he became passionate about acting.
+He started as a scriptwriter for soap operas but quit it in 2003.
+After his initial struggle in the Bengali film industry he worked in a few television serials and telefilms directed by Anjan Dutt and Pradipta Bhattacharya.
+He got his silver screen break with Indraneil Roychowdhury's "Ratul O Rini" but the film was lost in production hell and was never released.

 Career

-Chakraborty was associated with Bengali theatre from a very early age.
-As he grew older he became passionate about acting.
-After his initial struggle in the Bengali film industry he worked in a few television serials and telefilms.
 He debuted in the film Pagal Premi.

 After which, he appeared in Anjan Dutt's cult film Chalo Let's Go, alongside in 2008, followed by Cross Connection with Rimjhim Mitra, Abir Chatterjee and Payel Sarkar, and Raj Chakraborty's Le Chakka, playing the second lead alongside Dev in 2010.
 He appeared in six films in 2013, and for Shabdo he won the Filmfare East Best Actor's award in 2014.
 Chakraborty also produced a 2021 Bengali web series named Birohi.
+His acting pattern highly influenced by Saswata Chatterjee.